 As EdAllies’ founding executive director, Daniel sets the direction for the organization’s work to ensure that every young Minnesotan has access to an excellent education.
 Daniel’s time as a sixth-grade math teacher in rural North Carolina—during which he was recognized as a finalist for Teach For America’s National Excellence in Teaching Award—engrained in him a deep belief in the potential of all students.
 After teaching, he returned home to Minneapolis to found TFA–Twin Cities, where he led a bipartisan community coalition to push for the state’s alternative teacher certification.
 Convinced of the power of advocacy, he then helped advance key education policy reforms as the executive director of MinnCAN before launching EdAllies in 2016.
-He has also served on many charter school and organizational boards, and currently chairs MN Comeback’s Policy Implementation Team.
-Daniel holds a bachelor’s in Sociology and Anthropology from Gustavus Adolphus College.
+He has also served on many charter school and organizational boards, and currently chairs MN Comeback's Policy Implementation Team.
+In 2018, Daniel was recognized for his work by being selected as one of three finalists for Teach For America’s Peter Jennings Civic Leadership Award, presented annually to a Teach For America alum who embodies the organization’s core values and whose work has led to significant change.
+Daniel holds a bachelor’s in Sociology and Anthropology from Gustavus Adolphus College, and lives in Minneapolis with his wife, Stacy, and their two children.

 Who inspires you to work in education advocacy?